benjavalero/replacer/technical-design.md

 - Write: the writer `DumpWriter` inserts or updates in the database the resulting replacements from the processor.

 There is also a `ReplacementCache` helper to retrieve the replacements in database in chunks in order to compare them to the ones obtained in the processing.

-#### Package `wikipedia`

-This package contains helper classes to authenticate in Wikipedia to perform requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page).

-The interface `WikipediaService` offers the methods used to request the Wikipedia: user logging, find a page by ID or title, and save page contents.
-This interface has two implementations, one of them an _offline_ one always returning the same values just for offline testing purposes.

-The requests to the API are done in `WikipediaRequestService`, receiving all the needed parameters, and the authentication token if needed.
-The responses are mapped into a `WikipediaApiResponse`.
-In case of page requests, the response is eventually mapped into a `WikipediaPage`.

-The authentication is performed by the Oauth 1.0a protocol against the WikiMedia API, which allows the tool to work with the same users that are used to edit in Wikipedia.
-The authentication is implemented in the backend, and the frontend only contains the last access token.

-Note that there are different OAuth tokens in case we want to develop locally (see `replacer.wikipedia.api.*` properties).
-The Production ones, once logged in, redirect to https://replacer.toolforge.org.
-However the Development ones redirect to http://localhost:8080.

-#### Package `config`

-It contains Spring configuration classes with beans used in several packages.

 ### Formatting